Flex Layouts

 How to Request Flex Layouts in ARC

-• (These are not selectable in the dropdown under the Content Tab when choosing a recipe layout.)
+- Keep in mind that the flex layouts are not selectable in the dropdown under the Content Tab when choosing a recipe layout, you will need to use the guide to view them.

-• The flex layouts will be labeled “Flex Page 1”, etc., and include photo specifications and word count requirements.
+- In the guide, each flex layout will be labeled “Flex Page 1”, etc., and include photo specifications and word count requirements.

 Restrictions on Flex Layout Pages